Yandex Cloud

 • Transfer.

-• folder_id: ID of the folder where you will create the resources.
+• folder_id: ID of the folder to host new resources.

 • sa_name: Name of the service account for creating a bucket and for use in endpoints.